October 6-7, 2021

 Click here to register for this class

-Course includes self-study of materials provided by mail prior to the program, a two-day training session and a written state exam.
-Applicants for certification must pass this exam with a score of 70 or higher, have two years of experience and meet a prerequisite of having been the person in charge of five prescribed burns before becoming a certified prescribed burner in Georgia.
-11.5 hours of CFE’s will be awarded for those registered foresters needing continuing education credits.
+Course includes self-study of materials provided for download after registration for study prior to the program, a hard copy of materials on the day of registration, a two-day training session and a written state exam.
+Applicants for certification must pass this exam, have two years of experience and have been the person in charge of five prescribed burns before becoming a certified prescribed burner in Georgia.
+Experience and burns supervised can be obtained before or after this course.
+A total of 12.5 hours of CFE will be given to participants who require proof of credits.

 - Participants will be familiarized with fire weather, how it relates to prescribed burning, and how to obtain weather information.